Valkyr-JS/StashReels/README.md

 4. Subtitle language - Set your preferred subtitle language.
 If subtitles are available for a scene in this language, they will be displayed.
 These can be toggled on or off in the main scene UI.
 5. CRT Effect - A fun little visual filter that simulates an old CRT TV look (you can also press the "c" key to toggle this).

-## Technical info

-The user experience quality of Stash TV is highly dependant on the setup of each user.
-A slow server and a poor network speed can result in longer buffering times between scenes.

-Stash TV only loads up to eleven scenes at once - the current scene, and up to five before and after it - in order to provide as smooth an experience when swiping through scenes, without overloading the browser's memory.

-As of version 0.1.2, a config option has been added in the Stash plugin settings to set the maximum number of scenes loaded in a filter.
-The default is 500.
-Increasing or decreasing this number will reduce or increase load times respectively.

 ## Contributing
 ### Run the dev server